SarahMcN25/numpy-random/README.md

 - used for visualising the random data generated using numpy on plots.

 #### *default_rng*
-- imported from numpy.random as recommened by quick start guide as the package was updated to V1.21.
-This new format is recommended as is more complatible with numpy.
+- imported from numpy.random as recommended by the quick start guide as the package was updated to V1.21.
+This new format is recommended as it is more compatible with numpy.

 <br>